jimz011/homekit-infused/docs/index.md

 - 1x Simple webcam (in motioneye)
 - 1x deCONZ stick by Dresden Elektronic
 - 1x Xiaomi Mija Gateway (Lumigateway version 3) (I only ever use this as speaker/light, no other devices are attached to this and it is cut off from the internet)
+- 1x Xiaomi Aqara Airconditioning Companion (version 3) (I don't have a compatible airco yet, though it does work as a switch and energy reader, not yet in my HA)

 There is probably more, but I can't think of it right now XD